Non-Doms

 Has your domicile of origin been replaced with a domicile of choice or domicile of dependence?
 How does your domicile impact on your UK tax liabilities ?
 It is recommended that an independent professional opinion on your domicile and a review of the implications for UK tax purposes be obtained to help support your claim should HMRC enquire into your tax return.

-Replacement of the Non-Dom tax rules
+Replacement of the Non-Dom tax rules from 6th April 2025

 If you are interested in a review of your domicile or would like to have annual comparison tax calculations prepared to establish whether it is better to be assessed on the arising basis or claim the remittance basis, along with the completion of your annual self-assessment tax returns, please contact me for a fixed fee quote.